Essen: Origin of the name

 In German-speaking countries, the name of the city Essen often causes confusion as to its origins, because it has the same form as the German infinitive of the verb for "eating" (written as lowercase essen), and/or the German noun for food (which is always capitalized as Essen, adding to the confusion).
 Although scholars still dispute the interpretation of the name, there remain a few noteworthy interpretations.
 The oldest known form of the city's name is Astnide, which changed to Essen by way of forms such as Astnidum, Assinde, Essendia and Esnede.
-The name Astnide may have referred either to a region where many ash trees were found or to a region in the East (of the Frankish Empire).
-The Old High German word for fireplace, Esse, is also commonly mentioned due to the industrial history of the city, but is highly unlikely since the old forms of the city name originate from times before industrialization.
+The name Astnide may have referred either to a region where many ash trees were found or to a region in the east (of the Frankish Empire).
+In the dialects of the Limburgish language spoken in the city's southern boroughs Essen is called Äßße.